pitastrudl/wekanwiki/Install-latest-Wekan-release-on-Uberspace.md

 **Purpose**: Install latest Wekan release on [Uberspace](https://uberspace.de/) and run as [daemontools](https://cr.yp.to/daemontools/faq/create.html) service in local userspace.

 This script installs Wekan on a fresh Uberspace.
 It setup Node 4, MongoDB, a Port, installs Wekan and starts it as a service.
-It's tested with Wekan versions 0.32.
+It's tested with Wekan versions 0.32 and 0.63.

 You have two Options to use it.